• Recipe Index

 • 2 tbsp lime juice freshly squeezed

-• 3 tbsp fajita seasoning
+• 3 tablespoon fajita seasoning

 • 1 tsp sea salt